origranot/ts-logger/README.md

 > **Note:** There is a file in the examples directory that demonstrates how to use the built-in UDP
 > transport to send log messages to Splunk.

+### Optional parameters

+- formatter: An instance of a formatter to format the log message. (default: SimpleFormatter)

 You can add multiple transports to a single logger, so that log messages can be sent to multiple outputs.
 You can also create custom log transports by implementing the `Transport` interface as shown below: